RockefellerArchiveCenter/scripts/archivessnake/README.md

 ## archival_objects_by_collection

 Exports information about all archival objects in a resource tree to a CSV file.
+Has one required argument, which is the ArchivesSpace identifier for the resource record whose tree will be walked.